Gadgetoid/wallpaper/README.md

 # Tile Naming

-Your tile *must* be named XX-YY.jpg or XX-YY.png, my desktop is 1920x1080 pixels, and the X and Y coordinates are zero indexed, which gives you the range:
+Your tile *should* be named XX-YY.jpg or XX-YY.png, my desktop is 1920x1080 pixels, and the X and Y coordinates are zero indexed, which gives you the range:

 * x = 0 to 29
 * y = 0 to 15

 So: `01-02.png` or `29-15.png` are valid.

+Any invalid images will be randomly placed while space is available, but you should pick a slot while stocks last!

 Have fun!
-For updates follow me on:
+For updates and feedback follow me on:

 * Twitter: https://twitter.com/gadgetoid
 * Discord: https://discord.gg/8wRN4WB